serge-medvedev/freeton-toolbox/README.md

 2. Build the image and run the container

-    For the fastest syncing with the network we'll use `tmpfs` bind mount to store the DB and regular disk volume to store the backup.
-It means that validator machine must have enough RAM, swap and disk space to contain the FreeTON DB.
+    > NOTE: For the fastest syncing with the network we'll use `tmpfs` bind mount.
+    When the validator gets synced, comment out `tmpfs` volume in the compose-file and restart the container.
     In the future `tmpfs` approach will be rather impossible due to DB growth but for now it works just well.

     ```bash